Chris Duliban: Early life

 Duliban attended Spring Woods High School, where he was a two-way player at running back and linebacker.
 He received All-district honors at linebacker as a junior.
 He received All-district honors at running back as a senior.

 He accepted a football scholarship from the University of Texas at Austin.
 He began his college career as a backup linebacker, playing mainly on special teams.
-As a sophomore, he led the team in special teams tackles, including 2 blocked kicks and one punt return for 19 yards, helping them to win the Southwest Conference Championship, reach #2 in the rankings and play in the 1984 Cotton Bowl Classic.
+As a sophomore, he led the team in special teams tackles, including 2 blocked kicks and one punt return for 19 yards, helping them to win the Southwest Conference Championship, reach No. 2 in the rankings and play in the 1984 Cotton Bowl Classic.
 He had another blocked kick as a junior and helped the team to the 1984 Freedom Bowl.

 As a senior, he became a starter at outside linebacker, finishing with 98 tackles (third on the team), 10 sacks (second on the team), 7 passes defensed and one interception and he helped the team get into the 1985 Bluebonnet Bowl.